brandonweeks/draft-bweeks-acme-device-attest/draft-acme-device-attest.md

 - Accounts and external account binding being used as a mechanism to pre-authenticate requests to an enterprise CA.

 This document does not specify the attestation verification procedures.
 Section 13 of {{WebAuthn}} gives some guidance, however verification procedures are complex and may require changes to address future security issues.

+Efforts are underway within the Remote ATtestation ProcedureS (RATS) working group to define a set of standard formats and protocols for attestation.
+An explict aim of this document is to support vendor specific formats and protocols that are widley deployed at the time it was authored.
+In the future, an ACME challenge type based on these standards SHOULD be used instead of `device-attest-01`.

 # Conventions and Definitions